Playing with Data: An Augmented Reality Approach to Interact with Visualizations of Industrial Process Tomography: Introduction

-In this paper, we propose a novel AR approach which concentrates on the interaction between data visualization from IPT (Figure ~\ref{fig:teaser}.$b$) and pertinent users (Figure ~\ref{fig:teaser}.$c$) to allow them to easily observe and manipulate the visualizations with high immersion.
+In this paper, we offer a novel AR approach which concentrates on the interaction between data visualization from IPT (Figure ~\ref{fig:teaser}.$b$) and pertinent users (Figure ~\ref{fig:teaser}.$c$) to allow them to easily observe and manipulate the visualizations with high immersion.
+The target domain users are those who are in need of getting involved with IPT to any extent.
 We propose deploying AR/MR applications to tackle the practical problems stemming from the specific area (interactive IPT visualization analysis).
 The main advantage of the proposed methodology is that it initiates, to our knowledge, the first mechanism for furnishing IPT users with OST HMD AR with comparative evaluation to communicate with informative visualizations for better comprehension of industrial processes.
 The AR system employs Microsoft HoloLens 2; one of the representative OST HMDs (Figure ~\ref{fig:teaser}.$d$), as the fundamental supplying equipment to create the AR/MR environments.
-The source data derived from the IPT supported industrial processes is always formidable to understand, which needs straightforward and precise patterns to be visualized and interpreted.
-Our proposed approach provides a systematic framework which adopts accurate 2D/3D IPT data visualizations, that are further used for interactive analysis to incite better understandability for domain users.
+The source data derived from the IPT supported industrial processes is always formidable to understand, so needs straightforward and precise patterns to be visualized and interpreted.
+Our proposed approach provides a systematic framework which adopts accurate 2D/3D IPT data visualizations and supplies interactive analysis that is comprehensible to domain users regardless of their IPT experience.
 We carried out a comparative study to demonstrate the superiority of our AR approach on bringing interactive visualization surroundings as well as eliciting better contextual awareness.
-We envision our AR approach to benefit the areas where users deal with IPT visualization analysis.
+We envision our AR approach to benefit any areas where users deal with IPT visualization analysis.
 The main contributions of this paper are as follows:

-\begin{itemize} \item Pioneering a complete and novel AR approach to help IPT users for contextual data visualization analysis by using OST HMDs. \item Providing immersive experience and interactive visualizations for users to closely interact and communicate with the IPT visualizations for better understandability, task performance and user experience. \item Designing and implementing a comparative study to prove the effectiveness of our proposed AR approach compared to the conventional method and acquiring early-stage feedback. \end{itemize}
+\begin{itemize} \item Proposing a novel AR approach for domain users to perform contextual IPT data visualization analysis using OST HMDs, with better understandability, task performance and user experience. \item Designing and implementing a comparative study with user testing to prove the effectiveness of our proposed AR approach compared to the conventional method and acquiring early-stage feedback. \end{itemize}